Dakar: History

-Dakar is a major financial center, home to a dozen national and regional banks (including the Central Bank of West African States (BCEAO) which manages the unified West African CFA franc currency), and to numerous international organizations, NGOs and international research centers.
-Dakar has a large Lebanese community (concentrated in the import-export sector) that dates to the 1920s, a community of Moroccan business people, as well as Mauritanian, Cape Verdean, and Guinean communities.
+Dakar is a major financial centre, home to a dozen national and regional banks (including the Central Bank of West African States (BCEAO) which manages the unified West African CFA franc currency), and to numerous international organizations, NGOs and international research centers.
+Dakar has a large Lebanese community (concentrated in the import-export sector) that dates to the 1920s, a community of Moroccan businesspeople, as well as Mauritanian, Cape Verdean, and Guinean communities.
 The city is home to as many as 20,000 French expatriates.
-France still maintains an air force base at Yoff and the French fleet is serviced in Dakar's port.
+France still maintains an air force base at Yoff, and the French fleet is serviced in Dakar's port.

 Beginning 1978 and until 2007, Dakar was frequently the ending point of the Dakar Rally.

 Geography

 Dakar is located on the Cap-Vert peninsula on the Atlantic coast and is the westernmost city on the African mainland.

 Climate

-The Dakarois climate is generally very warm.
-Dakar has an ocean-influenced hot semi-arid climate (Köppen climate classification: BSh), with a short rainy season and a lengthy dry season.
-Dakar's rainy season lasts from July to October while the dry season covers the remaining eight months.
+Dakar has an ocean-influenced tropical hot semi-arid climate (Köppen climate classification: BSh), with a short rainy season and a lengthy dry season.
+Dakar's rainy season lasts from July to October, while the dry season covers the remaining eight months.
 The city sees approximately 411 mm of rainfall per year.

-Dakar between December and May is usually very warm with daily temperatures around 25–28 C. Nights during this time of the year are warm, some 18–20 C. However, between May and November the city becomes decidedly hotter with daily highs reaching 29–31 C and night lows a little bit above 23–25 C. Notwithstanding this hotter season Dakar's weather is far from being so hot as experienced in inland Sahelian cities like Niamey and N'Djamena, where temperatures hover above 36 C for much of the year.
+Dakar between December and May is usually very warm with daily temperatures around 25–28 C. Nights during this time of the year are warm, some 18–20 C. However, between May and November, the city becomes decidedly hotter with daily highs reaching 29–31 C and night lows a little bit above 23–25 C. Notwithstanding this hotter season, Dakar's weather is far from being so hot as experienced in inland Sahelian cities like Niamey and N'Djamena, where temperatures hover above 36 C for much of the year.
 Dakar is cooled year-round by sea breezes.